Analysis | Stacey Abrams and the Democrats’ evolution on voter ID

 “That’s one of the fallacies of Republican talking points that have been deeply disturbing,” Abrams said.
 “No one has ever objected to having to prove who you are to vote.
 It’s been part of our nation’s history since the inception of voting.”

-Similarly, Sen. Raphael G. Warnock (D-Ga.) said he never full-stop objected to voter ID and suggested that it’s a common-sense idea when done right.
+Similarly, Sen. Raphael G. Warnock (D-Ga.) said he never full-stop objected to voter ID and suggested it’s a common-sense idea when done right.

 “I have never been opposed to voter ID,” Warnock said, according to NBC News.
 He added, per The Washington Post’s Mike DeBonis and Vanessa Williams: “I don’t know anybody who believes that people shouldn’t have to prove that they are who they say they are.”